 (c) is not made in connection with any objective or activity which is incompatible with the aims and principles of the European Union or the Council of Europe, or is otherwise unlawful.

-If the use of the European Emblem complies with the above conditions, there is no need to ask for written permission.
+If the use of the EU emblem complies with the above conditions, there is no need to ask for written permission.

-Registration of the European Emblem, or a heraldic imitation thereof, as a trade mark or as any other IP right is not acceptable.
+Registration of the EU emblem, or a heraldic imitation thereof, as a trade mark or as any other IP right is not acceptable.

 Questions about the EU emblem can be directed by this form: